Shriansh16/Shriansh16/README.md

 ### 👨‍💻 About Me

-I'm a **Jr. AI Engineer** at **Experiture**, building the AI & intelligence layer of a Customer Data Platform — from natural-language-to-SQL engines and MCP servers to predictive audience ML and crash-resumable evaluation pipelines.
+I'm an **AI Engineer** at **Experiture**, building the AI & intelligence layer of a Customer Data Platform — from natural-language-to-SQL engines and MCP servers to predictive audience ML and crash-resumable evaluation pipelines.

 - 🔭 Currently working on **agentic systems**, **RAG pipelines**, and **LLM observability**
 - 🌱 Deepening my craft in **context engineering**, **multi-agent orchestration**, and **LLM evaluation**